Korean War Legacy Project

 Bio

 James Shipton grew up during World War II and in a family with a strong military heritage.
 His father and six uncles participated in multiple conflicts, including World War I, World War II, and the Korean War.
-In 1943, he joined the Canadian Air Cadets which influenced his decision to enlist in the Canadian Air Force as a radio navigator.
+In 1943, he joined the Canadian Air Cadets which influenced his decision to enlist in the Royal Canadian Air Force as a radio navigator.
 Starting in 1950, his unit began transporting United States soldiers to Japan and evacuating the wounded to San Francisco, California.
 After thirty-seven years of service, he retired from the Royal Canadian Air Force.

 Video Clips